Joy The Baker’s Cashew Turmeric Granola

-Perfect for mornings with the kids or a mid-afternoon pick me up from all of that self-isolation and quarantining...this cashew-turmeric granola is inspired by our friend Joy The Baker (see bio below - she rules) has it all: immune boosting turmeric, wholesome oats, and of course, Cashew JOI to pull it all together.
+Perfect for mornings with the kids or a mid-afternoon pick me up, this cashew-turmeric granola recipe is inspired by our friend Joy The Baker (see bio below - she rules).
+It's a delicious and nutritious twist on your typical granola formula.
+This winning combination has it all: immune boosting turmeric, wholesome oats, crunchy cocoa nibs and of course, JOI cashew plant base to pull it all together.

-1 ½ cups old fashioned oats (can be GF)
+1 ½ cups old fashioned rolled oats (can be gluten free)

 ¾ cups raw cashews (or walnuts)

-1 tst Burlap & Barrel New Harvest Turmeric
+1 teaspoon Burlap & Barrel New Harvest Turmeric

 ⅓ cup maple syrup